-When required by the implementing agency, owners and operators of UST systems shall follow the procedures in subsections 22a-449 (d)-105 (c) of these regulations to determine if the UST system is the source of off-site impacts.
-These impacts include the discovery of regulated substances including, but not limited to, the presence of free product or vapors in soils, basements, sewer and utility lines, and nearby surface and drinking waters that has been observed by the implementing agency or brought to its attention by another party.
+[When required by the implementing agency, owners] The Owner [and operators] or operator of an UST [systems] system shall follow the procedures in [subsections 22a-449 (d)-105 (c) of these regulations] subsection (c) of this section to determine if [the] such UST system [is] may be the source of off-site impacts when such impacts are discovered by the owner or operator or are reported to the owner or operator by any other person.
+These impacts include, but are not limited to, the presence of [free product] NAPL or vapors in soils, basements, sewer and utility lines, and nearby surface and drinking [waters that has been observed by the implementing agency or brought to its attention by another party] water.